Synapse has built a RESTful JSON API for you. Which means, we use:

 Your client id and secret, separated by a pipe.

 User's OAuth key and their device fingerprint, separated by a pipe.

 User's IP Address.

 Idempotency key to go along with the POST API call.

 Not all headers are needed for all API calls.
-Some require client level authentication while some require user level authentication.
-More on this later, but a good rule of thumb is that any resources that require actions performed by the user (open deposit account, create a transaction, etc.) require user credentials
+Some require client-level authentication while some require user-level authentication.
+More on this later, but a good rule of thumb is any resource that requires actions performed by the user (open deposit account, create a transaction, etc.), require user credentials

-All Synapse fictionality can be broken down into the following core resources:
+All Synapse functionality can be broken down into the following core resources: